rahulkataria35/Kafka-Python-Docker/README.md

 # Requirement:

-- You will need to install the following to follow the next steps.
+- You will need to install the following package in your system to follow the next steps.

 1. Docker
 2. Python 3.9
 3. java > 8
+4. pip

 # Run the command in the directory